cite-architecture/citedx/docs/CEX-spec-1.1.md

 - `name`: a human-readable name or label for this data set
 - `urn`: a CITE2 URN uniquely identifying this library
-- `license`: a licensing statement
+- `license`: a licensing statement describing rights to use the entire library, as a unit.
+Individual components may have more permissive licenses.

 **Example**:  The following example is a valid `citelibrary` block.
 It includes empty lines and a comment lines, in addition to the three required key-value pairs.